andymwat/TI-84-CE-DooM/README.md

 * Optimize.
 * Refactor, comment.
 ### Building
 Building requires the [CE C Software Development Kit](https://github.com/CE-Programming/toolchain/releases).
 To compile, cd to the source directory, and run "make" from the command line.
-Assuming the SDK has been installed correctly, you should see:
+Assuming that all of the headers are in the right place and also assuming the SDK has been installed correctly, you should see:
 ```
 C CE SDK Version 8.3